marciogranzotto/addon-transmission-nas/README.md

 If you want to mount an USB drive on Hass.io and share it on the network, check out [Samba NAS Add-On by dianlight](https://github.com/dianlight/hassio-addons/tree/master/sambanas)
 <span style="color:red">PROTECTION MODE NEED TO DISABLED FOR NETWORK DRIVES TO WORK</span>

-# Transmission addon for Hass.io
+# Transmission NAS addon for Hass.io

-The torrent client for Hass.io with OpenVPN support.
+The torrent client for Hass.io with OpenVPN and Samba Share support.

 ![Logo](transmission/logo.png?raw=true "Logo")